hymkor/scoop-bucket/README.md

 * [make-scoop-bucket-index](https://github.com/hymkor/make-scoop-bucket-index) 0.0.4 - Make README.md of the bucket repository
 * [make-scoop-manifest](https://github.com/hymkor/make-scoop-manifest) 0.10.0 - Make the manifest file of the scoop-installer
 * [pipe2excel](https://github.com/hymkor/pipe2excel) 0.5.2 - Make Pipeline To Excel and send each CSV To Excel cell as a string
+* [script](https://github.com/hymkor/script) 0.1.0 - script.exe - make typescript of terminal session like that of Linux for Windows10 or later
 * [seek](https://github.com/hymkor/seek) 0.2.0 - seek - color-grep for ansi/utf8 (Windows)
 * [showver](https://github.com/hymkor/vo) 1.0.2 - Show the version number , timestamp and MD5SUM of Windows Executables
 * [single2double](https://github.com/hymkor/single2double) 0.0.1 - Replace single-quotations in arguments of command line to backslashes and double quotations